 - A natural leader.

 Hunters love to chase leads – so much, so they’re known as the do-ers of sales.
 What is a sales hunter role exactly?
-In a hunter role in sales, reps focus on channeling their energy into achieving goals, with a tendency to rely on initiative alone—typical tasks center around gathering new leads, pitching to them, and securing that first order.
+In a hunter role in sales, reps focus on channeling their energy into achieving goals and quotas.
+However, they have a tendency to rely on initiative alone—typical tasks center around gathering new leads, pitching to them, and securing that first order.
 Hunters are your go-getters, the ones out in the field uncovering opportunities in which to sell.